Minnesota History, Spring 2025

 Paper #2: Virtual visit to Fort Snelling

-Virtual Option #1: Fort Snelling -- click here. -- reccomended for your first paper (if you're not choosing Mapping Prejudice) since we will learn about Fort Snelling earlier in the course.
+Virtual Option #1: Fort Snelling -- click here. -- Choose this for your first paper since we will learn about Fort Snelling earlier in the course.

-Virtual Option #2: State Capitol -- click here -- reccomended for your second paper since we are reading a bit more about the Capitol at the end of the course.
+Virtual Option #2: State Capitol -- click here -- Choose this for your second paper since we are reading a bit more about the Capitol at the end of the course.
+(Mapping Prejudice is also an excellent choice for the second paper; see above for the link.)